dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 Problem 3.21 Symmetry solution for a square sheet

-Here is the contour plot again of the temperature on a square 80◦
+Here is the contour plot again of the temperature on a square sheet.

-sheet.
 The contour lines are separated by 10∘.
 Use that information to label the temperature of each contour line.
-Based 10◦

-10◦

-on the symmetry reasoning, what should the temperature at the center of the square be?
-Is this predicted temperature con-10◦

-sistent with what is shown in the contour plot?
+Based on the symmetry reasoning, what should the temperature at the center of the square be?
+Is this predicted temperature consistent with what is shown in the contour plot?

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.4 Box models and conservation 75

-Problem 3.22

-Simulating the heat equation
+Problem 3.22 Simulating the heat equation

-Using symmetry, we showed that the temperature at the cen-80◦

-10◦

-ter of the pentagon is the average of the temperatures of the T = ?

-sides.
-Check the solution by simulating the heat equation 10◦
+Using symmetry, we showed that the temperature at the center of the pentagon is the average of the temperatures of the sides.
+Check the solution by simulating the heat equation with a pentagonal boundary.

-10◦

-with a pentagonal boundary.

-10◦

-Problem 3.23

-Shortest bisecting path
+Problem 3.23 Shortest bisecting path

 What is the shortest path that bisects an equilateral triangle into two equal areas?